aria-tools/ARIA-tools-docs/README.md

 This notebook is intended to demonstrate the capabilities of the "ariaPlot.py" program.
 The notebook gives examples on how to produce qualitative and coverage plots of GUNW products using terminal commands.
 The qualitative plots cover perpendicular baseline and coherence plots which can be plotted seperately or combined with different graph options (network or histogram plots).
 Coverage plots show the latitude extents of the GUNW products and their overlap.
 + [ariaPlot](https://nbviewer.jupyter.org/github/aria-tools/ARIA-tools-docs/blob/master/JupyterDocs/ariaPlot/ariaPlot_tutorial.ipynb)

-### Preparing ARIA standard GUNW products layers for time-series analysis using ariaTSsetup.py - ariaTSsetup.py program tutorial
+### Preparing ARIA standard GUNW products layers for time series analysis using ariaTSsetup.py - ariaTSsetup.py program tutorial
 This notebook provides an overview of the functionality of the "ariaTSsetup.py" program.
 Specifically, we give examples on how to extract data and meta-data layers from ARIA Geocoded UNWrapped interferogram (GUNW) products over a user defined area of interest and prepare the data into a stack for time-series ingestion.
 + [ariaTSsetup](https://nbviewer.jupyter.org/github/aria-tools/ARIA-tools-docs/blob/master/JupyterDocs/ariaTSsetup/ariaTSsetup_tutorial.ipynb)

-### External - Time-series InSAR processing using the Miami INsar Time-series software in PYthon tutorial
+### External - Time series InSAR processing using the Miami INsar Time-series software in PYthon tutorial
 This is an **external** notebook included in the [MintPy](https://github.com/insarlab/MintPy) package.
 This notebook takes outputs from ARIA-tools as input for time-series analysis with an example over San Francisco.
 Notebook contribution by @hfattahi and @yunjunz.
 + [smallbaselineApp_aria](https://nbviewer.jupyter.org/github/insarlab/MintPy/blob/master/docs/tutorials/smallbaselineApp_aria.ipynb)